Pradeep E. Ragav

 Pradeep E. Ragav is an Indian film editor, who works predominantly in the Tamil film industry.

 Career

 He made his first debut as an editor in Tamil film Kathakali in 2016.
 Pradeep got his major breakthrough in a science-fiction film Tik Tik Tik.
 After Tik Tik Tik, Pradeep went on to edit many films such as Comali and many more.
+In 2026, he was suspended from the South Indian Film Editors Association following the leak of Jana Nayagan.